Welcome to the ultimate speed cleaning checklist to get your house guest-ready in no time!

 You did it!
 You’ve ticked off all the tasks in this speed-cleaning checklist.
 It’s looking like you own a nice clean house now, right?

-But before you sit down to catch your breath, quickly scan all the rooms you’ve cleaned to see if there’s any misplaced items you might have missed while speed cleaning.
+But before you sit down to catch your breath, quickly scan all the rooms you’ve cleaned to see if there’s any misplaced items you might have missed while running around like a crazy person – aka speed cleaning.

 Toss these items in your collection basket and place the basket somewhere guests won’t notice.